 Once you have decided on the right build for your Rogue consider a in-game Rogue Leveling Guide for the most effective (fastest) leveling.

 Why?
-With thousands of quests and a million mobs to grind the trip to 90 in Mists of Pandaria can take a while.
+With thousands of quests and a million mobs to grind the trip the level cap can take a while.
 A long while.
 An in-game leveling guide will (almost) automate the whole leveling path for your Rogue.

-Start from any level and use Dugi’s to blast to the finish.
+Start from any level and use Zygor’s to blast to the finish.
 Heck, you can even grab a few levels in the dungeons and battleground PvP.
-Dugi’s guide will figure out your new level and the best spot to continue your questing.
+Zygor’s guide will figure out your new level and get you to the best spot to continue your questing.

 Pick your starting point and the guide will show you where to go and what to do.
 It automatically updates and advances as you complete tasks and quests, sets a waypoint arrow automatically (always showing you where to go next,) and includes all the important quest info.
 You will probably never need to look at your quest log again, much less stop mid-play to browse some website.

-Note: Dugi’s is always quickly updated to the latest patches and expansions, whether it’s Mists of Pandaria or whatever comes after that.
+Note: Zygor’s is always quickly updated to the latest patches and expansions, whether it’s Legion or BFA or whatever comes after that.
 Grab your copy now and hit that level cap ASAP.

 Like this guide?
-How about giving it a thumbs up on that social widget below or to the right side?
+How about giving it a thumbs up on that social widget?